adyen-examples/adyen-java-spring-online-payments/checkout-example-advanced/_archive/v5/README.md

 This repository showcases a PCI-compliant integration of the **Advanced Flow**.
 Explore this simplified e-commerce demo to discover the code, libraries and configuration you need to enable various payment options in your checkout experience.

 It includes a **Java + Spring Boot + Thymeleaf** application that supports [Adyen Drop-in and Components](https://docs.adyen.com/online-payments/build-your-integration)
-(Google Pay, Cards, iDEAL, Klarna, SEPA, etc..) using the Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library)).
+(ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..) using the Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library)).

 > **Note:**